Aradina/PygClar/README.md

 I hope someone can find some use for it.

 # Requirements
-It was made in Python 3, and requires Pyglet.
-No other requirements.
+It requires Python 3 and Pyglet 1.3.2